 Chemical exfoliation is a process used to get rid of dead skin on face by using chemicals such as alpha-hydroxy acids (AHAs), beta-hydroxy acids (BHAs), and retinoids.

-Alpha-Hydroxy Acids, or AHAs, are plant-derived acids that remove the dead skin cells and reveal new, fresh skin cells.
+Alpha-Hydroxy Acids, or AHAs, are plant-derived acids that remove dead skin cells and reveal new, fresh skin cells.
 They are used to treat hyperpigmentation, wrinkles, or uneven skin tone.

 The most popular AHAs are glycolic acid, lactic acid, and mandelic acid, with glycolic acid being the strongest and mandelic acid being relatively mild.